featureops/featureops-javascript/README.md

 `import featureops from 'featureops';`

-(The client is compatible with Browserify or Webpack.)
+(The client is compatible with [Browserify](http://browserify.org/) or [Webpack](https://webpack.js.org/).)

 ### Client

-The client can also be installed via a `script` tag.
+If you are not using a front-end build process, the client can also be installed via a `script` tag.

 Production version: